-Major works have been created against the backdrop of one of history's darkest times.
-Students read both fiction and nonfiction pieces to witness the diverse stories that Nazi Germany could not silence.
+Major works have been created against the backdrop on one of history's darkest times: the Holocaust.
+Students read works of nonfiction and view relevant films in an attempt to understand the diverse stories that Nazi Germany could not silence.
+Students will also study historical instances of genocide throughout the world and strive to answer the question of why the cry of "Never again" remains unfulfilled.